 Milk or Juice Carton Bird House

-This one’s really simple: Cut windows in three sides, leaving 1 to 2 inches of space from the bottom.
+This one’s really simple: Cut windows in three sides of a well-sanitized cardboard carton, leaving 1 to 2 inches of space from the bottom.
 Poke holes through the top and string fishing wire, twine, wire, nylon, or other string substantial enough to support it from a tree, porch hook, etc.

 Old Boot or Tall Shoe Bird House

 Simply nail the sole to a board so the opening faces straight ahead and toe points down, and then the board to a post.
 You can add a slanted roof of wood, flashing, rubber, even old license plates to encourage rain runoff.

 Coffee Can Bird House